Kadena-Pact-Community-Foundation/foundation/.github/ISSUE_TEMPLATE/general_question.md

----
 name: General question
-about: Ask a general question
+about: Ask a question about our docs, process, or roadmap
 labels: question
 ---